-Used keys Display screen Operation They DUAL-1 37.3 m3/h 1.370 11/11/07 10:56:00 Line 1 shows the PV on the selected channel.
+Used keys Display screen Operation They DUAL CH1 T CH1 38.80 m3/h m3/h CH2 38.79 m3/h 04/06/20 16:56:2 Line 1 shows the PV on the selected channel.
 Line 2 shows the selected units.
-Line 3 shows the PV on the other channel (in its selected units) Change to diagnostic displays by pressing DISP and to totaliser and main PV screens by pressing NEXT.
-Cycle through available flow channels using MUX.
+Note: If a "Math" function has been activated, the result of the calculation is displayed in the middle line.
+Line 3 shows the PV on the other channel (in its selected units).
+Change to diagnostic displays by pressing DISP and to totaliser and main PV screens by pressing NEXT.
+Cycle through available flow channels using MUX if two channels are activated.